HatchApps/xavier-help/api.md

 ---
 # API

-We offer a RESTful API to extract basic data contained within your Xavier account.
+Xavier offers a RESTful API to extract basic data contained within your Xavier account.
 If you would like to access to the API, please [get in touch](/contact-us.html).

 ::: warning
- Please note, our API is currently running in BETA phase.
+ Please note, the Xavier API is currently in BETA.
 It may change in the future.
 :::

 ## Getting Started